ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/Introduction.rst

 Since the v2.1.0 release, developers have added a variety of features:

    * Bug fixes since the v2.1.0 release
-   * New supported `RRFS_NA_13km` grid
+   * New supported `RRFS_NA_13km` grid and ``FV3_RAP`` physics suite
    * Air Quality Modeling (AQM) capabilities (unsupported but available)
    * Updates to :term:`CCPP` that target the top of the ``main`` branch (which is ahead of CCPP v6.0.0).
 See :ref:`this page <CCPPUpdates>` for a detailed summary of updates that came in ahead of the v2.1.0 release.
    * Introduced option to change vertical coordinate file (`PR #813 <https://github.com/ufs-community/ufs-srweather-app/pull/813>`__) and :ref:`instructions on how to use this feature <VerticalLevels>`.
    * Documentation updates to reflect the changes above

-The SRW App v2.1.0 citation is as follows and should be used when presenting results based on research conducted with the App:
+The SRW App |release| citation is as follows and should be used when presenting results based on research conducted with the App:

 UFS Development Team.
-(2022, Nov.
-17).
-Unified Forecast System (UFS) Short-Range Weather (SRW) Application (Version v2.1.0).
+(2023, Oct.
+30).
+Unified Forecast System (UFS) Short-Range Weather (SRW) Application (Version |release|).
 Zenodo. https://doi.org/10.5281/zenodo.7277602

 User's Guide Organization
 ============================